Atlantica Online: Development

-On December 18, 2008, the North American continent was added, which features New York City as a new explorable city and the United States and Mexico as explorable countries.
+In December 2008, the North American continent was added, which features New York City as a new explorable city and the United States and Mexico as explorable countries.
 These contain a few dungeons, but greatly expand the map in Atlantica.
 Developers have also mentioned the possibility of adding the continents of the Southern Hemisphere, excluding Antarctica.

 Reception

 Reception of Atlantica Online has been largely positive.
 The game received a number of awards upon release in 2008.
 Atlantica Online was selected as an official game for the Korean Game and Game World Championship (GNGWC) in 2008 and 2009 and won the prestigious Golden Plume Award for Best Foreign Online Game at the 2008 China Digital Entertainment Expo and Conference (ChinaJoy).

 The game is acclaimed for its innovative turn-based battle system and its integration with community features.
-Danny Gourley of Ten Ton Hammer praised its gameplay, stating "it requires gamers to think a little instead of just mashing buttons".
+Danny Gourley of Ten Ton Hammer praised its gameplay, stating that "it requires gamers to think a little instead of just mashing buttons".